geomatics-io/ObjectListView/docs/recipes.rst

     this.titleColumn.MinimumWidth = 30

 will stop the "Title" column from becoming less than 30 pixels in width.
-This is useful for preventing users from shrinking columns to 0 width and then not being about to find them again.
+This is useful for preventing users from shrinking columns to 0 width and then not being able to find them again.